jderam/d666-system/04_magic.md

 | 51-65    | Spell is successful, and may be cast again. |
 | 66       | Critical success!
 Spell has some aspect of its effect doubled (damage, number of creatures affected, duration, etc.) |

-Alternative Option: Instead of requiring spell checks, spells are always successful but cost 1 hit point to cast.
+**Alternative Option**: Instead of requiring spell checks, spells are always successful but cost 1 hit point to cast.

 ### Corruption Chart [Under Construction]
 | d66 Roll | Result |